top of page

 PADA cat logo

-The PADA test is conducted by an ethologist (behavioral biologist) specialized in cats and provides you with an objective and professional assessment of your cat's innate personality.
+The PADA-ICofA test is conducted by an ethologist (behavioral biologist) specialized in cats and provides an objective, professional assessment of your cat’s innate personality.

-The test consists of several elements that depending on how the cat reacts or not reacts to certain environments, triggers or situations will tell us about the cat's personality traits: (lack of) fearfulness, sociability, responsiveness to training, (lack of) aggression, boldness, activity and more.
+The test consists of several components that, depending on how the cat reacts — or does not react — to specific environments, stimuli, or situations, reveal key personality traits such as (lack of) fearfulness, sociability, responsiveness to training, (lack of) aggression, boldness, activity level, and more.

 PADA cat logo